Criticism: Why giving and receiving “constructive” advice almost never goes well

 When was the last time you offered up “constructive criticism” to a colleague about her website, or told your housemate that they weren’t cleaning up the kitchen properly, or offered to help your partner get organized….again.
 How did that conversation go?
 Did you end up feeling closer to that person, more connected?
 Did it get the results you wanted?
 If not, read on.

 Criticism is based on the premise that there is a right way and a wrong way to do something, and the critic is offering a valuable gift by illuminating the correct version to the apparently ignorant offender.
-Here is an illustration of a common example:
+Consider the classic example of which way the toilet paper roll should be placed in the holder: unfurling off the top, or from down below.

 Is there actually a right way?
 The primary reason that criticism is not well received is that the recipient is getting the message that their way of doing something is not valid, or that they had not considered and/or chosen their method or version.
 Ursula LeGuin said this beautifully when she talked about the “intersubjectivity” of communication: our words do not land on a passive object, but on another complex person with his or her own history and worldview.